personalizedrefrigerator/js-draw/docs/doc-pages/guides/positioning-an-element-above-the-editor.md

 const anchor = editor.anchorElementToCanvas(button, positioning);
 ```

+Above, a {@link @js-draw/math!Mat33 | Mat33} is used to specify where to place the `button`.
+See the {@link @js-draw/math!Mat33 | Mat33} documentation for how to display the button with a different position/rotation.

 ## Unattaching the element

 Later, the element can be removed from the editor with `anchor.remove()`.
 Let's do this when the button is clicked: